 Especially for those age 40 and older, exercises that place heavy amounts of stress on the knees, shoulders and other joints are going to come with a high risk of injury, Werner says.
 Examples he raises are basketball, soccer, tennis, or other sports that involve lots of jumping, twisting, or quick changes of direction.

 That’s not to say these activities are unhealthy, or that people who enjoy them should give them up.
-A recent study in the journal Mayo Clinic Proceedings found that, compared to solo exercise pursuits, activities that involve spending time with others are associated with longer life expectancies.
+A 2018 study in the journal Mayo Clinic Proceedings found that, compared to solo exercise pursuits, activities that involve spending time with others are associated with longer life expectancies.
 Studies have independently linked both exercise and social interaction with longer lifespans, so it makes sense that combining the two would be beneficial.
 But while healthy, many of these activities nonetheless carry a high risk for injury.

 If a person’s goal is to minimize those risks while still getting all the health and longevity benefits of exercise, experts highlight walking and swimming as two low-risk, high-reward pursuits.
 “Unless you’re swimming competitively or for hours every day, it’s easy on the joints,” says Dr. Kyle Yost, a sports medicine specialist at the University of Maryland Medical Center.
 Swimming also combines aerobic exercise and resistance training, meaning it improves fitness and strength, he says.

 Walking, meanwhile, is associated with both long life and a reduced risk for medical-related expenditures, according to a 2011 study in BMJ Open.
-A recent study found that brisk walking is especially healthy.
+A 2019 study found that brisk walking is especially healthy.
 “Walking is an outdoor activity that can include spending time with other people, and I think any exercise that combines those two things is going to be very healthy,” says Dr. James O’Keefe, a cardiologist and medical director of the Cardio Health & Wellness Center at Saint Luke’s Mid America Heart Institute.

 Yoga also garners some shout-outs as a low-risk, high-reward form of physical activity.
 “It has to be done correctly and with good supervision, especially when just starting out, but I think yoga offers a great combination of flexibility and strength training,” says Dr. Steven Struhl, an orthopedic surgeon at NYU Langone Health.
 Flexibility is a “neglected” component of proper health and fitness, he says.
 “It improves balance and reduces stiffness, which leads to strains or injury.”